 A few things to remember about savings accounts

-All U.S. savings accounts are held to the Federal Reserve’s Regulation D rule that limits the number of many types of transactions you can make with your savings account to six per month.
-However, ATM transactions don’t count under these rules, which means you can withdraw from an ATM more than six times per month without a penalty per federal guidelines.
+In the past, all U.S. savings accounts were held to the Federal Reserve’s Regulation D rule that limited the number of many types of transactions you can make with your savings account to six per month.
+However, ATM transactions didn't count under these rules, which meant you could withdraw from an ATM more than six times per month without a penalty per federal guidelines.

 Some of the best banks have their own rules when it comes to ATM transactions and limitations.
 Make sure you understand the terms and conditions of using your ATM card and any fees that may be imposed before opening the savings account.

-Finally, because high-yield savings accounts are such powerful tools for growing your cash reserves, it may be a good idea to open more than one savings account, either at the same or at multiple banks.
+Finally, because high-yield savings accounts are such powerful tools for growing your cash reserves with higher interest rates and meeting your savings goals, it may be a good idea to open more than one savings account, either at the same or at multiple banks.
 Review the best savings accounts available and decide which ones work best for you.

 Many online banks — like Alliant Credit Union and Capital One — allow you to have more than one savings account open at a time.
 Staggering your savings for various purposes or in accounts that are either easier or more difficult to access can help you take advantage of high APY rates and lessen the temptation to spend.